MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/Environment-Requirements.md

 ### MyAnalytics licensing requirements

 MyAnalytics is available in the following plans:
-* Office 365 Enterprise E5 plan
+* Office 365 Enterprise E5
-* Office 365 Education E5 plan
+* Office 365 A5
-* Office 365 Nonprofit E5 plan
+* Office 365 Nonprofit E5

 You can also purchase a MyAnalytics add-on if you have one of the following plans:
-* Office 365 Enterprise E1 or E3 plan
+* Office 365 Enterprise E3
-* Office 365 Education E1 or E3 plan
+* Office 365 Enterprise E1
+* Office 365 A3
+* Office 365 A1

 ### Support of environments